tdwg/bdq/tg2/_review/docs/list/bdqcore/index.md

 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>The original recommended controlled vocabulary for this term consisted of "present" and "absent", which are the only two appropriate terms for a Darwin Core Occurrence.
-This is reflected in the suggested dwc:occurrenceStatus vocabulary for this test.
-Other values for dwc:occurrenceStatus should only arise under circumstances that do not refer to an Occurrence.
-There is currently a mismatch between https://dwc.tdwg.org/terms/#dwc:occurrenceStatus recommended values and the vocabulary at bdq:sourceAuthority that we are using (https://api.gbif.org/v1/vocabularies/OccurrenceStatus/concepts).
-This test must return NOT_COMPLIANT if there is leading or trailing whitespace or there are leading or trailing non-printing characters.</td>
+			<td>The recommended controlled vocabulary for this term consists of "present" and "absent", which are the only two appropriate terms for a Darwin Core Occurrence.
+This is reflected in the dwc:occurrenceStatus vocabulary for this test.
+There is currently a mismatch between the (authoritative) lower case values at https://dwc.tdwg.org/terms/#dwc:occurrenceStatus and the vocabulary at GBIF (https://api.gbif.org/v1/vocabularies/OccurrenceStatus/concepts), which capitalized the first character.
+This test must return NOT_COMPLIANT if there are case differences, leading or trailing whitespace or there are leading or trailing non-printing characters.</td>
 		</tr>
 		<tr>
 			<td>Github Issue Labels</td>